mpg-age-bioinformatics/submissions/README.md

 ___

-## Intron retention
+## Variant Calling

-For submitting samples for intron retention analysis you will need to copy your raw file into store-age.age.mpg.de/coworking/group_bit_all/automation.
+For submitting samples for variant calling analysis you will need to copy your raw file into store-age.age.mpg.de/coworking/group_bit_all/automation.

 Make sure you create a folder eg. `John_Doe_sequencing_March2020` and that all your `fastq.gz` files are inside as well as your md5sums file (attention: only one md5sums file per project).

 All files will have to be on your project folder (ie. `John_Doe_sequencing_March2020`) do not create further subfolders.

-Once all the files have been copied, download the submission template [here](https://datashare.mpcdf.mpg.de/s/IxrSwl39WKtJ0Zw) and edit the "intronRet" and "samples" sheets according to the "example" provided in the excel file.

-___

-## Alternative Splicing (SAJR)

-For submitting samples for alternative splicing analysis you will need to copy your raw file into store-age.age.mpg.de/coworking/group_bit_all/automation.

-Make sure you create a folder eg. `John_Doe_sequencing_March2020` and that all your `fastq.gz` files are inside as well as your md5sums file (attention: only one md5sums file per project).

-All files will have to be on your project folder (ie. `John_Doe_sequencing_March2020`) do not create further subfolders.
+If you have exome sequencing please provide a bed file with the targeted exons [example](https://datashare.mpcdf.mpg.de/s/XWTiVZ5RQQZmkVK)

-Once all the files have been copied, download the submission template [here](https://datashare.mpcdf.mpg.de/s/QizTdN5XDw7exsB) and edit the "alternativeSplicing" and "samples" sheets according to the "example" provided in the excel file.
+Once all the files have been copied, download the submission template [here](https://datashare.mpcdf.mpg.de/s/880qluG3WOY7CJc) and edit the "variantCalling" and "samples" sheets according to the "example" provided in the excel file.
+If you have a WT for normalization please specify the respecive sample in the "samples" sheet according to the "example".

-___
+---

 ## Files from tape storage